selcukgoktas/SalesforceDeveloperTraining/README.md

 ### AURA12 - Aura Method

 We will use aura method to pass data from one aura component to another component.
+We can pass attribute string,integer,function etc.

+### AURA13 - Aura Application Event

+We create Aura Application, **Application Event**, Component1 and Component2.
+One of the component do some action and other component will be informed about this.
+All component in the same application will be informed about this event.